martycse/cse15l-lab-reports/Lab Report 4 - Vim (Week 7).md

 * `ssh map018@ieng6.ucsd.edu`
 * `<Enter>`

-***Summary:*** *This part was pretty simple, I just opened a new terminal and logged into IENG6 through the terminal using the ssh command and my id and then pressing ENTER.
+***Summary:*** *This part was pretty simple, I just opened a `new terminal` and logged into `IENG6` through the terminal using the `ssh` command and my id and then pressing `ENTER`.
 This resulted in a login displaying different information of the server and my server key.*

 ## Step 5